-Proposed capital improvements for the Solid Waste Operations program include projects related to the Bluff Road Sanitary Landfill, the North 48th Street Landfill and Transfer Station, and the Solid Waste Management System.
-The CIP totals approximately \$25 million over the six-year period which is a decrease from last year.
+Proposed capital improvements for the Solid Waste Operations program include projects related to the Bluff Road Sanitary Landfill, the North 48th Street Landfill and Transfer Station, and the

+Solid Waste Management System.
+The CIP totals approximately \$26 million over the six-year period which is an increase from last year.

-Notable projects include liner and leachate collection systems for new phases and final caps for older phases of the Bluff Road landfill, development of a landfill gas collection and utilization system, expansion of recycling facilities, consideration for park development for the N 48th Street landfill after closure, and closure of the North 48th Street landfill.
+Notable projects include liner and leachate collection systems for new phases and final caps for older phases of the Bluff Road landfill, Access Roadway Repair and Site Maintenance at the Bluff Road Landfill, Recycling Drop-off Maintenance and Improvements, and closure of the North 48th Street landfill.

-The Solid Waste Operations CIP is found to be in general conformance with the Comprehensive Plan.
+The Solid Waste Operations CIP is found to be in general conformance with the Comprehensive Plan

-M:\plan\2011CIP\PC Version\CAPITAL IMPROVEMENT PROGRAM REVIEW . doc
+M:\plan\2012CIP\PC Version\Staff Report CAPITAL IMPROVEMENT PROGRAM REVIEW.doc